bouncepaw/mycorrhiza/README.md

 * Recent changes page; RSS, Atom and JSON feeds available
 * Hyphae can be deleted (while still preserving history)
 * Hyphae can be renamed (recursive renaming of subhyphae is also supported)
-* Light on resources: I run a home wiki on this engine 24/7 at an [Orange π Lite](http://www.orangepi.org/orangepilite/)
+* Light on resources
 * Authorization with pre-set credentials

 ## Contributing
 Help is always needed.
 We have a [tg chat](https://t.me/mycorrhizadev) where some development is coordinated.
-Feel free to open an issue or contact me.
+You can also sponsor on [boosty](https://boosty.to/bouncepaw).
+Feel free to open an issue or contact directly.

-## Future plans
-* Tagging system
-* Better history viewing
+You can view list of all planned features on [our kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).